alen-johnson/memora/README.md

 # Social Media Web App

-A scalable social media platform built with React, TypeScript, Firebase, and Zustand, enabling users to create profiles, share content, and interact with others through likes and comments.
+A scalable social media platform built with React, TypeScript, Firebase, and Zustand, enabling users to create profiles, share content, and interact with others through likes.
 Firebase is used for authentication and real-time data synchronization, providing a smooth, dynamic user experience.

 ## Table of Contents